open-mmlab/mmrazor/docs/en/tutorials/customize_nas_algorithms.md

 # Toturial 4: Customize NAS algorithms

-Here we show how to develop new NAS algorithms with an example of SPOS
+Here we show how to develop new NAS algorithms with an example of SPOS.

 1. Register a new algorithm